IBM/data-governance-mask-sensitive-data/CPDaaS.md

-### Create DB2, Watson Knowledge Studio and Watson Query on the fully managed Cloud Pak for Data service(CPDaaS) on IBM Cloud
+### Create DB2, Watson Knowledge Studio, Watson Query and Watson Assitant on the fully managed Cloud Pak for Data service(CPDaaS) on IBM Cloud

 This code pattern requires two IBM Cloud accounts.
 - The first account will be used to host the DB2 instance, Watson Knowledge Studio, Watson Query service and the Insurance Portal application.